Autoimmune Disease Prevention & Care - Avoca, PA

 When your body attacks itself, as with an autoimmune disease like rheumatoid arthritis or lupus, you need answers and solutions from an experienced and trusted team.
-Julio Ramos, MD, FACR, FACP, and Tracy Sokoloski, CRNP, at Ramos Rheumatology, PC in Avoca, Pennsylvania, are experts not only at diagnosing and treating your autoimmune disease, but they are also caring for you as an individual during treatment.
-Call the office and speak with a member of the friendly staff to discuss your options.
+Julio Ramos, MD, FACR, FACP, and Tracy Sokoloski, CRNP, at Ramos Rheumatology, PC in Avoca, Pennsylvania, are experts not only at diagnosing and treating your autoimmune disease, also in caring for you as an individual during treatment.

 The term autoimmune disease refers to when your body’s immune system attacks itself by mistake.
 Your body attacks viruses and bacteria in your body to help protect you from the disease.
 Sometimes, your body attacks the cells in your body as if they are something harming the body.
 When this happens, Dr. Ramos and Ms. Sokoloski help diagnose and treat the organ or tissue affected by the autoimmune disease.